25 Benefits Of Coconut Oil, Types, How To Include In Your Diet

 It also has been found that MCTs, when added to an actual ketogenic diet, would produce the same results (12).

 5. Helps Deal With Alzheimer’s

-Talk about dementia, and Alzheimer’s disease turns out to be its most common cause.
+Talk about dementia, and Alzheimer’s diseasei XA neurological disorder that impairs cognitive functions, which worsens and leads to brain shrinkage and cell death. turns out to be its most common cause.
 But there is no need for worry, as coconut oil has been found to boost brain function in people suffering from Alzheimer’s.

 This is similar to how coconut oil helps cope with seizures.
 The MCTs directly enter the liver and get converted into ketones.
 The liver then releases the ketones into the bloodstream, which are transported to the brain to be used as fuel.

 Though your brain can function fairly well with glucose, there is evidence that supports the efficacy of ketones in restoring and renewing neurons and nerve function in the brain, even after the damage has already set in (13).